kubernetes/community/communication/slack-config/README.md

 # Slack Config

-YAML files in this directory control the state of Slack, via [Tempelis](Tempelis).
+YAML files in this directory control the state of Slack, via [Tempelis].
 Updating a configuration file will result in Slack being updated once the change merges.
 If a change is not legal, a presubmit will fail.

 ## Users